quintans/ezSQL/README.md

 This would list all paintings whose artist has id equal to 1 and the gallery name ends with “AZUL”.
 Notice that we include `TPainting.A_GALLERIES` is over a many-to-many relationship.

-This is the power of this framework, the simplicity that one can represent the joins between tables.
+This is the power of ezSQL, the simplicity that one can represent the joins between tables.

 #### Outer join